Paulodev-web/archestra/platform/scripts/README.md

 BENCHMARK_MOCK_MODE=true
 ```

-Then restart the backend to apply the setting.
+Then restart the backend (or `tilt up`) to apply the setting.
+The mock client will generate realistic, randomized token counts (50-500 prompt tokens, 20-200 completion tokens) for observability testing.

 ### 3. Set Environment Variables